-More and more of our clients are talk to use about the use of Facebook Workplace in their organisations as a channel to support their employee engagement and internal communications.
+More and more of our clients are talking to us about the use of Facebook Workplace in their organisations as a channel to support their employee engagement and internal communications.
 And with the recent unveiling of the new Learning functionality from Facebook, I wanted to explore the feature, some of its benefits and hopefully inspire you to try it for yourself.

 Learning is a group specific function which allows you to create new content containers called ‘learning units’ within a specific group.
 A learning unit will typically include posts and quizzes that are based on a common theme or subject.
 They are bundled together in that unit and sit inside the group.
 What’s different about these posts is that when employees engage with them, they can leave a mark to say that that’ve been ‘done’ – that they’ve been acknowledged or read and you can monitor this activity in the backend of the platform.